 - How 911 Works

 - 911 Tips

 - 911 Do’s and Don’ts

-- Register Your Cell or VOIP Phone for our Citizen Notification System (REVERSE 911)
+- Register Your Cell or VOIP Phone for our Citizen Notification System

 The Bannock County Emergency Communications Center currently consists of seven full time, highly trained, and experienced dispatchers.
 The 911 Administrator is Capt.
 Kevin Fonnesbeck, who also supervises the Driver’s License Bureau.